Concept: Quantitative Evaluations of Myofascial Tissues: Potential Impact on Musculoskeletal Pain Research

-Myofascial pain syndrome (MPS), pain originating from muscles and/or associated soft tissues such as fascia, is estimated to affect 30-85 percent of patients with musculoskeletal pain.
-MPS may be the origin of many severe and chronic pain conditions, including chronic low back pain, temporomandibular disorders, chronic head and shoulder pain, as well as headache.
+Myofascial pain syndrome (MPS), pain originating from muscles and/or associated soft tissues such as fascia, is estimated to affect 30 to 85 percent of patients with musculoskeletal pain.
+MPS may be the origin of many severe and chronic pain conditions, including chronic low-back pain, temporomandibular disorders, chronic head and shoulder pain, as well as headache.
 Like most pain conditions, MPS may be largely managed by standard nonopioid therapies and treatments.
 For a fraction of these patients, however, the standard therapies are not sufficient and opioid-based therapies are often used instead.
 The field of musculoskeletal pain so far has largely focused on the skeletal (bones, joints, intervertebral discs) and central nervous system (CNS) contributions, whereas the myofascial components, especially the fascia component as well as the interactions between fascia and muscles, remain mostly unknown.
 At the same time, many chronic musculoskeletal pain patients don’t respond to surgery (targeting the skeletal part) or develop significant side effects to opioids (targeting the CNS) or both.
 Therefore, there is a strong need to address the contributions of the myofascial tissues to chronic pain as they are among the last “unturned stones” of all the tissue types involved in musculoskeletal pain.

 Currently, MPS is clinically diagnosed by the palpation of tender, indurated foci termed myofascial “trigger points” that are associated with spontaneous local and/or radiating pain.
 An important current limitation in musculoskeletal pain research is that diagnostic imaging of soft tissues lags far behind that of specialized tissues such as bone and cartilage.
 However, there is increasing awareness that musculoskeletal pain pathophysiology is complex and can involve “soft” tissues including muscles, fasciae, and other nonspecialized connective tissues.
-MPS is distinct from fibromyalgia, which is a CNS disorder characterized by diffusely increased pain sensitivity, with comorbid sleep disturbance, depression and functional disturbances in other organ systems such as irritable bowel syndrome.
+MPS is distinct from fibromyalgia, which is a CNS disorder characterized by diffusely increased pain sensitivity, with comorbid sleep disturbance, depression, and functional disturbances in other organ systems such as irritable bowel syndrome.
 In contrast, MPS is clinically diagnosed by the palpation of tender, indurated foci termed myofascial “trigger points” that are associated with spontaneous local and/or radiating pain.
 There is no available objective method to diagnose these palpable lesions.

 Although various types of nonpharmacologic treatments are used empirically to treat MPS, none has been validated, or even tested under controlled conditions, and MPS is largely missing from the portfolio of studies funded (to date) by the HEAL initiative.
 One explanation for this paradox is that MPS is currently a clinical diagnosis based on history and physical examination, and there are no objective methods to 1) confirm the diagnosis, 2) evaluate effectiveness of treatments, and 3) follow patients over time.
 This lack of diagnostic methods has prevented the field of MPS research from developing, and constitutes an important gap, not only in the HEAL initiative, but in NIH pain research as a whole.